bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is the Document Object Model!
+The DOM is the tree and everything else are the leaves.
+The Dom is an object representation of the html elements of a website.

 2. What is an event?

+An event is when a user does something like clicks on an HTML element and something happens like a button changes color or an article appears.

 3. What is an event listener?

+An event listener is the funciton that waits for the event to occur.

 4. Why would we convert a NodeList into an Array?

+Because NodeLists are array like but don't have any of the features of an array like: map, filer, forEach etc.

 5. What is a component?

+A component is a small re-usable set of code.
+The internet says that without them our applications become spaghetti monsters and nightmares.

 ### Git Set up